bxparks/AceWire/README.md

 `beginTransmission()`, `write()`, and `endTransmission()` methods directly write the necessary data to the I2C bus.

-For compatibility with both types of implementations, the code that uses AceWire classes should assume that the write buffer does *not* exist.
+For compatibility with both types of implementations, the code in `MyClass` that uses AceWire classes should assume that the write buffer does *not* exist.
 The calling code should assume that the `beginTransmission()`, `write()`, and `endTransmission()` are all blocking calls which send out the data to the I2C immediately.
+Therefore, the `write()` method should be called as quickly as possible.

 <a name="ReadingFromI2C"></a>
 ### Reading from I2C